cwaldbieser/txamqpprovisioner/docs/install.rst

 Installation
 ============

+This software has been tested an run with PYthon v2.7.

 The Python requirements are listed in :file:`requirements.txt`.
-The various shell scripts assume that you have installed these in a Python virtual environment (ala `virtualenv`) in the same folder called :file:`pyenv`.
+These are satisfied in the usual Pythonic way.
+I.e. create a Python virtualenv, then install with `pip`.

 Example::

     $ virtualenv pyenv